Do not resuscitate: Outcomes of CPR

 When medical institutions explain DNR, they describe survival from CPR, in order to address patients' concerns about outcomes.
 After CPR in hospitals in 2017, 7,000 patients survived to leave the hospital alive, out of 26,000 CPR attempts, or 26%.
 After CPR outside hospitals in 2018, 8,000 patients survived to leave the hospital alive, out of 80,000 CPR attempts, or 10%.
 Success was 21% in a public setting, where someone was more likely to see the person collapse and give help than in a home.
 Success was 35% when bystanders used an Automated external defibrillator (AED), outside health facilities and nursing homes.

 In information on DNR, medical institutions compare survival for patients with multiple chronic illnesses; patients with heart, lung or kidney disease; liver disease; widespread cancer or infection; and residents of nursing homes.
 Research shows that CPR survival is the same as the average CPR survival rate, or nearly so, for patients with multiple chronic illnesses, or diabetes, heart or lung diseases.
 Survival is about half as good as the average rate, for patients with kidney or liver disease, or widespread cancer or infection.

 For people who live in nursing homes, survival after CPR is about half to three quarters of the average rate.
 In health facilities and nursing homes where AEDs are available and used, survival rates are twice as high as the average survival found in nursing homes overall.
 Few nursing homes have AEDs.

 Research on 26,000 patients found similarities in the health situations of patients with and without DNRs.
 For each of 10 levels of illness, from healthiest to sickest, 7% to 36% of patients had DNR orders; the rest had full code.

 Risks

 As noted above, patients considering DNR mention the risks of CPR.
 Physical injuries, such as broken bones, affect 13% of CPR patients, and an unknown additional number have broken cartilage which can sound like breaking bones.

 Mental problems affect some patients, both before and after CPR.
-After CPR, up to 1 more person, among each 100 survivors, is in a coma than before CPR (and most people come out of comas).
+After CPR, up to 1 more person, among each 100 survivors, is in a coma than before CPR (though most people come out of comas).
 Five to 10 more people, of each 100 survivors, need more help with daily life than they did before CPR.
 Five to 21 more people, of each 100 survivors, decline mentally, but stay independent.